devonpmack/react-pokedex-workshop/README.md

 The hook will be used to fetch data from the PokeAPI.

-💻 First, start by creating a file `hooks.js` (really it's only going to store one hook but this is good practice).
+💻 Start by creating a file `hooks.js` (really it's only going to store one hook but this is good practice).
 In the file import `useState` because we are going to store the state of `selectedPokemon` in this hook.

-💻 Now define and export a function called `usePokemonAPI`.
+💻 Define and export a function called `usePokemonAPI`.
 In this function set up a state variable called `pokemon`. `pokemon` will store the pokemon that gets fetched from the API.
 It should start out as `null` or `undefined`.

-💻 Next, copy over our `getPokemonInfo` function *inside* of your `usePokemonAPI` function (I know this sounds weird, but we want to keep all of the hook's functions encapsulated inside of it).
+💻 Coppy over the `getPokemonInfo` function *inside* of your `usePokemonAPI` function (I know this sounds weird, but we want to keep all of the hook's functions encapsulated inside of it).
 We will also need access to the `pokemon` state.

 💻 Update `getPokemonInfo` to set the `pokemon` state variable that we declared.